Diamonds have always had a place in our jewellery collections, but what about lab-grown diamonds?

 The man-made alternatives, in fact, are now being embraced more than ever.
 The sparkling stones, created in a matter of weeks using chemical processes that mimic what nature takes years to do, hold a special appeal to today’s customers.

 For one, they’re entirely traceable — they go from the lab to you.
-You can’t say the same of natural diamonds, whose mining processes are often than not tainted with unethical labour and environmental damage.
+You can’t say the same of natural diamonds, whose mining processes are often tainted with unethical labour and environmental damage.
 In fact, to date, Tiffany & Co. is the only major mined diamond jeweller to offer transparency on its diamond supply chain.

 In terms of quality, lab-grown diamonds don’t even differ from mined diamonds.
 They are one and the same, but thanks to technology, the former are more consistently produced in terms of cut, colour and clarity.
 The standards of these newer diamonds can indeed match some of the most prized gems in the world.